310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 But I can’t truly solve this.
 The circumstances at Kanata-san’s home are deeply rooted within this whole region.

-It’s a deep seated grudge… Nothing could solve it—Not money, nor violence, nor any kind of authority.
+It’s a deep seated grudge from long past… Nothing could solve it — Not money, nor violence, nor any kind of authority.

-Even the student council who’ve previously reformed the academy—Even *fine* and Akatsuki…
+Even the Student Council who’ve previously reformed the academy — *fine* and Akatsuki…

-They avoided heavy involvement with his circumstances, and brushed it all off as being his own personal problem.
+They avoided heavy involvement with his circumstances, and suppressed him by brushing it all off as being his own personal problem.

-Because of that, there ended up being something of an after-effect, and now Kanata-san is in all kinds of trouble.
+Because of that, there ended up being sooomething of an after-effect, and now Kanata-san is in all kinds of trouble.

 He still has many unresolved problems of his own.

-I could just say it’s all because of the student council, but eh, it’s too late for that… Nothing would come out of slamming Eichi-san or Keito-san’s face in.
+I could just say it’s all 'cause of the Student Council, but eh, it’s too late for that… Nothing'd come out of slamming Eichi-san or Keito-san’s face in.

 All it’d do is make my fist hurt.
 This wouldn’t go like a tokusatsu show would, huh…

-The only thing that can be done is to take time solving this—to slowly and carefully undo all the tangled knots.
+The only thing that can be done is to take time solving this — to slowly and carefully undo all the tangled knots.

-And you’re really good at stuff like that, right?
+And you’re reaaally good at stuff like that, right?
 Good luck, Chiaki-san.

 Yep, if things start progressing, I’ll tell you about it in secret.

 You probably can't focus due to how worried you are, but this is a really important time for Ryuseitai.
-As its reputation increases, your work increases as well, right?
+As its reputation increases, your work has been increasing as well, right?

 So focus on your practice sessions, and leave this to me.
 Don’t worry, I’ll do whatever I can so that Kanata-san can come home to Ryuseitai as soon as possible.

-You’ll be able to say, *“The five of us together are Ryuseitai”* before you know it.
+You’ll be able to say, *“The five of us together are Ryuseitai”* befooore you know it.

 Haha, you’re so silly… You don’t need to thank me.

-I couldn’t become a hero—I’m just an uncool guy who’s trying as hard as he can to make it up to the people he couldn’t protect.
+I couldn’t become a hero — I’m just an uncool guy who’s trying as hard as he can to make it up to the people he couldn’t protect, even though it's already so late.

 Don’t look up to me… Don’t call someone like me “incredible”… Chiaki-san.